zackmcnulty/msc_bipartition_cover/README.md

 ## Prerequisites

-If you would like to
+If you would like to use Docker, you can install it following locations if you do not have it already.

 1. Install [Docker](https://www.docker.com/get-started) for your platform.
 2. Install [Docker Compose](https://docs.docker.com/compose/install/).